NationalOutdoorLeadershipSchool/format-code/README.md

 You can see how the settings above will resolve into the `pre-commit run --files <current-file.py>` example.
 This configuration uses PyCharm's environment variables (called Macros) that help use here.
-Because External Tools are an IDE-wide option, we use the `$PyInterpreterDirectory$` variable so we can configure this once and have it work across projects.
+Because External Tools are an IDE-wide option, we use the `$PyInterpreterDirectory$` variable to configure this once and have it work across projects.
 Without this macro the setting would be this for the website project `${NOLSCODE}/venvs/website/bin/precommit`.
-But we don't want ALL projects using the website pre-commit binary, hence the variable.
+We don't want ALL projects using the website pre-commit binary, hence the variable.

 Most editors should have similar tools to aid configuration.

+## Deploying

+`format-code` is designed to be used as a pre-commit hook.
+As so, there is no build step, wheel creation, etc. Pre-commit pulls the code directly from `https://github.com/NationalOutdoorLeadershipSchool/format-code` by tag.
+To 'deploy' a new version, commit to the master branch and tag it with a new version tag.
+Then it is available for use in various project `.pre-commit-config.yaml` files.